 Cornell Cooperative Extension of Madison County is a part a regional program called Southern Tier Eat Smart New York, which is free to all individuals who qualify for benefits through the Supplemental Nutrition Assistance Program (SNAP).

-Southern Tier Eat Smart New York is a program funded by the SNAP-Ed program whose mission is to improve the likelihood that persons eligible for SNAP will make healthy choices within a limited budget and choose active lifestyles consistent with the current Dietary Guidelines for Americans and MyPlate.
+Southern Tier Snap-Ed New York is a program funded by the SNAP-Ed program whose mission is to improve the likelihood that persons eligible for SNAP will make healthy choices within a limited budget and choose active lifestyles consistent with the current Dietary Guidelines for Americans and MyPlate.
 Our primary goals are for persons eligible for SNAP to eat more fruits and vegetables, drink fewer sugar-sweetened beverages, exercise more and balance calories as part of a healthy lifestyle.

-We support families eligible for SNAP to eat more fruits and vegetables, drink fewer sweetened beverages and practice healthy lifestyles.
-We do this through free workshops, food demonstrations, cooking classes, grocery store tours and community events.
-We also support families and other community partners to build and sustain edible gardens, farmers markets and school wellness committees.
+We support families eligible for SNAP to eat more fruits and vegetables, drink fewer sweetened beverages, and practice healthy lifestyles.
+We do this through free workshops, food demonstrations, cooking classes, grocery store tours, and community events.
+We also support families and other community partners to build and sustain edible gardens, farmer's markets, and school wellness committees.